Simultaneous Learning of Static and Dynamic Charges: Introduction

 \section{Introduction}

 Electric fields influence the structure, dynamics, and reactivity of molecular and condensed-phase systems.
-Processes such as catalysis, charge transport, or characterization techniques such as infrared (IR) spectroscopy depend sensitively on how atoms respond to internal and external electric fields \cite{pan22a,ciampi18a,salles20a}.
+Processes such as catalysis, charge transport, or characterization techniques like infrared (IR) spectroscopy depend sensitively on how atoms respond to internal and external electric fields \cite{pan22a,ciampi18a,salles20a}.
 First-principles electronic-structure methods capture these responses with high accuracy, but their computational cost limits their use for large, heterogeneous systems or long simulation times.
 Machine-learned interatomic potentials (MLIPs) have begun to address this challenge by providing near-quantum-chemical accuracy for the structure and dynamics of molecules and condensed phases at drastically reduced cost\cite{unke_machine_2021}.
-Modern architectures—often graph neural networks with equivariant message-passing—excel at learning many-body interactions\cite{schutt2017schnet, thomas2018tensor, batzner20223, batatia2022mace}.
+Modern architectures—often graph neural networks with equivariant message-passing—effectively model complex many-atom correlations, albeit within a finite interaction range and model capacity\cite{schutt2017schnet, thomas2018tensor, batzner20223, batatia2022mace}.
 However, most MLIPs remain restricted to field-free simulations: they do not natively incorporate the effects of external fields or predict electrical response properties, limiting their applicability in technologically relevant scenarios.